Hiring Process on a Short Timeline

 A. In some cases, the department chair may already have someone who is qualified and available.
 The chair should be ready to provide the Provost with the following:

-- A CV for the candidate.
-Chairs should keep in mind that we need to have adjuncts teaching who have an appropriate degree higher than a B.A.
-Check the Faculty Handbook section C.2.c for more details.
+- A c.v. for the candidate.
+Chairs should keep in mind that we need to have adjuncts who have an appropriate degree higher than a Bachelor's.
+Check section C.2.c in the Faculty Handbook for more details.

 - Transcripts for the highest degree for the candidate.
-The Provost will need these before the adjunct can start teaching.
+The Provost needs these before the adjunct can start teaching.
 If these are not available at the time the chair makes the recommendation, Academic Affairs can ask for them in the appointment letter.

 - Description of fit for the course(s).
 The chair should explain why the candidate is qualified to teach this specific course.

-B. In other cases, the chair will need to do a search for candidates.
+B. In other cases, the chair needs to do a search for candidates.
 This can be done in the following ways:

 - Job ad through HR.
 Shawn Goicoechea has a template for adjunct positions and he can work with the Department Chair to add the specific information about the courses and discipline.
 Note that the ad does not ask for evident of teaching effectiveness, but the chair can certainly ask for this once they are contacting candidates